 I adore hosting spring teas.
-I am always on the lookout for new recipes and table decorating ideas.
+I am always on the lookout for Lovely Ideas and Recipes for an Easter Tea.

 Give me all the floral and egg garlands.

 Strawberry Tea Sandwiches look so yummy and are easy to prepare.

 I love a good lemon tart and these are so pretty!

 For warmer days doesn’t this Iced Raspberry Mint Tea look delicious?